I’m going to make a bold claim here: every business should have a referral program.

 That’s referral marketing.
 Your customer is rewarded for bringing you new business.

-Awesome examples of referral marketing
+Awesome examples of referral programs for businesses

 I want to show you some real-world examples of how effective referral marketing can be.